 The course content includes topics such as responsible seller server, checking identification, recognizing and handling intoxication, preventing sales to minors, and the laws and regulations related to the manufacture, sale, and distribution of alcoholic beverages in Texas.
 A TABC-approved course, whether an in-person or online course, ensures that bartenders and servers in Texas have the knowledge and training necessary to legally and responsibly serve and sell alcohol.
 On course completion and passing a final exam, you’ll receive TABC certification.

 How Hard Is It To Get a TABC License in Texas?

-To obtain a TABC license, you must successfully complete an approved TABC certification course and pass a written exam.
-The course and exam cover topics such as responsible alcohol service, checking identification, and handling intoxicated patrons.
+To obtain a license, you must complete an approved TABC certification course and pass a written exam.
+The training course and exam cover responsible alcohol service, checking identification, and handling intoxicated patrons.

-The TABC license process ensures that bartenders in Texas have the knowledge and training necessary to legally and responsibly serve and sell alcohol.
+The training ensures that bartenders in Texas have the knowledge and training necessary to legally and responsibly serve and sell alcohol.

 Do You Have To Have a TABC License To Serve Alcohol in Texas?

-Yes, you need a valid TABC certificate to be a bartender in Texas.
+Yes, under Texas law, you need a valid TABC certificate to be a bartender in Texas.
 Beyond that, the only other legal requirement is you are at least 18 years old and legally entitled to work, meaning you’ll have to have a social insurance card.